Amateur Astronomers Association of Pittsburgh: Mingo Creek Park Observatory

-The AAAP has acquired a planetarium projector and dome that has become a popular educational tool for the new Observatory.
-People attending a star party can see a short basic planetarium program on the night sky, and then step directly outside and look up (or through a telescope) and see what was just shown to them inside!
+The AAAP has acquired a planetarium projector and dome that has become a popular educational tool for the new observatory.
+Visitors attending a star party can see a short basic planetarium program on the night sky, and step directly outside and look up (or through a telescope) to see what was just shown to them inside.
 This is especially useful on cloudy nights, along with the classroom astronomy displays, AV presentations, and computer projected lectures.

 Greene County Site

-Despite Wagman observatory being in just about the remotest part of Allegheny County, the sky glow from encroaching civilization is plainly visible.
-For those AAAP members who want to experience the night sky in a low light pollution setting, there is the Greene County Site.
-This observatory is a cow pasture, whose owner has given the AAAP explicit permission to use as a site for setting up portable telescopes and equipment.
+Despite the Wagman observatory being in a remote region of Allegheny County, light pollution remains an issue for astronomers who wish to view the stars.
+The Greene County Site is not affected as much by light pollution, and is located on a privately owned cow pasture where AAAP members are permitted to use portable telescopes and equipment for astronomical observations.